Genetic code: Expanded genetic codes (synthetic biology)

 In a broad academic audience, the concept of the evolution of the genetic code from the original and ambiguous genetic code to a well-defined ("frozen") code with the repertoire of 20 (+2) canonical amino acids is widely accepted.

 However, there are different opinions, concepts, approaches and ideas, which is the best way to change it experimentally.
 Even models are proposed that predict "entry points" for synthetic amino acid invasion of the genetic code.

 Since 2001, 40 non-natural amino acids have been added into proteins by creating a unique codon (recoding) and a corresponding transfer-RNA:aminoacyl – tRNA-synthetase pair to encode it with diverse physicochemical and biological properties in order to be used as a tool to exploring protein structure and function or to create novel or enhanced proteins.

 H. Murakami and M. Sisido extended some codons to have four and five bases.
 Steven A. Benner constructed a functional 65th (in vivo) codon.

-In 2015 N. Budisa, D. Söll and co-workers reported the full substitution of all 20,899 tryptophan residues (UGG codons) with unnatural thienopyrrole-alanine in the genetic code of the bacterium Escherichia coli.
+In 2015 N. Budisa, D. Söll and co-workers reported the full substitution of all 20,899 tryptophan residues (UGG codons) with unnatural thienopyrrole-alanine in the genetic code of the bacterium E. coli.

 In 2016 the first stable semisynthetic organism was created.
 It was a (single cell) bacterium with two synthetic bases (called X and Y).
 The bases survived cell division.

 In 2017, researchers in South Korea reported that they had engineered a mouse with an extended genetic code that can produce proteins with unnatural amino acids.

-In May 2019, researchers reported the creation of a new "Syn61" strain of the bacterium Escherichia coli.
+In May 2019, researchers reported the creation of a new "Syn61" strain of the E. coli bacteria.
 This strain has a fully synthetic genome that is refactored (all overlaps expanded), recoded (removing the use of three out of 64 codons completely), and further modified to remove the now unnecessary tRNAs and release factors.
 It is fully viable and grows 1.6× slower than its wild-type counterpart "MDS42".

+In 2025, researchers reported a new "Syn57" strain, which removes the use of 7 out of 64 codons completely.